BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

 <p>
     A few minutes before the equinox, the son Evan started looking among the cardboard boxes in the foyer until he found the wooden chair.
     He lifted it from the box, pulled away the packing material, and took it to the hallway.
-    In the hallway, he set the chair against the wall - across from the spyglass - and sat down, waiting for the light to appear.
+    In the hallway, he set the chair against the wall - across from the porthole - and sat down, waiting for the light to appear.
 </p>

 <p>
-    After a minute or so, the light began to beam through the spyglass, striking the center of his chest.
+    After a minute or so, the light began to beam through the porthole, striking the center of his chest.
     He sat still and upright, his mind entirely quiet.
     With closed eyes, he asked himself a question: "Why is my friend Henry generally nice to me, but every so often injects some small but piercing criticism of me?"
 </p>